 Linux

-GTK 2 is required to run Treasure Hunter.
+GTK 2 and OpenSSL 1.x or 3.x are required to run Treasure Hunter.